Felix-Paetsch/stoff/Docs/source/PatternLib/pattern_constructor.rst

 Pattern Constructor
 ====================

-The `PatternConstructor` class serves as the orchestrator for creating sewing patterns.
-It manages a sequence of `PatternStages` and the transitions between them using a :doc:`proxy mechanism. <proxy_mechanism>`
+The `StageProcess` class serves as the orchestrator for creating sewing patterns.
+It manages a sequence of `BaseStages` and the transitions between them using a :doc:`proxy mechanism. <proxy_mechanism>`

-**Source File**: ./PatternLib/patternConstructor.js
+**Source File**: ./PatternLib/stageManager.js

-.. js:class:: PatternConstructor
+.. js:class:: StageProcess

    **Constructor**: